hm-lang/core/proposals/README.md

 Options == 0        # True; masks start at 0, or `None`,
                     # so `Options == None` is also true.
 Options |= X        # TODO: make sure it's ok to implicitly add the mask type here.
+                    #       maybe it's only ok if no `X` is in scope, otherwise
+                    #       you need to make it explicit.
 Options |= nonMutuallyExclusiveType Z   # explicit mask type

 Options hasX()  # True